 When I looked at my face, I no longer saw a nose that was too big or my uneven eyes, one squintier than the other.
 They were still there, but I no longer focused on the individual parts.
 I became so familiar with my face and body that I didn’t see them as separate pieces to be analysed anymore, they were a whole.
 They were me, and I was them, and I couldn’t bring myself to hate them.
 I found generosity for myself and in that mental health like nothing I’d known in my lifetime.

 I was surprised that all of this came from taking photos of the clothes I wore.

 Then it spread to the people around me, the women in particular, but to all the people around me.
 It was such a force that they felt a change within themselves.
 They cared a little more about their body and became a little less critical.
 Together we found other things to talk about than the small things that bugged us.
 We became brave in our choices and supported each other to go to the next level.
 It’s remarkable to think that came about because of a blog.

-There you go.
-The reasons why I started to blog about plus size fashion is very different to why I continue to do it.
-I continue so I can inspire myself and others to be excited by fashion; to dress to impress themselves and enjoy the process.
+There you go, the reasons why I started to blog about plus size fashion is very different from why I continue to do it.
+I continue so I can inspire myself and others to be excited by style; to dress to impress themselves and enjoy the process.
 I blog to share the confidence I’ve found along the way.
 To challenge the ideas that society has about women and in particular large women, fat women, the ones who don’t fit the mould.
 I see fashion as a vehicle for all that now.
-When once I would have been afraid to be considered trivial, shallow even, I look to all I’ve achieved via this blog and I know it’s not that.
+When once I would have been afraid to be considered trivial, shallow even, I look to all I’ve achieved via this blog, and I know it’s not that.
 It was never that.